 As a coach, you don’t only need to be aware of your client’s emotions but of your own as well.
 Emotional awareness will help you stay neutral and help you refrain from judgment in coaching conversations, which is pretty much the most important virtue of a coaching professional.

 We’re not robots.
-It’s inevitable that sometimes you might have an opinion about your client’s situation or some feelings bubble up in you towards the stories they share.
+Sometimes, you might inevitably have an opinion about your client’s situation, or some feelings bubble up in you towards the stories they share.
 The point is not to not feel them but to simply be aware of them and put them away in your mental drawer, to keep them out of the way of your client’s evolution.

 Using Coaching Questions